-Music theory > Lessons > Pitch of sounds > Intervals > Doubly augmented fourth
+Music theory games > Lessons > Pitch of sounds > Intervals > Doubly augmented fourth

 Doubly augmented fourth